How are Vitamins and Nutrients Absorbed in the Body?

 Nutrient Absorption and the Digestive System

-The first role of your digestive system is to take the foods you consume and begin breaking them down into smaller, more usable components.
-This first wave begins immediately upon placing food in your mouth.
+The first role of your digestive system is to take the foods you consume and begin breaking them down into smaller, more usable components.3 This first wave begins immediately upon placing food in your mouth.
 As your teeth grind up the food into smaller bits, your salivary glands begin secreting enzymes with the sole purpose of breaking down carbohydrates.
+Simultaneously, your oral microbiome gets to work, using various bacteria in your mouth to further break down nutrients that can aid in regulating blood pressure and protecting against pathogens.
 Once swallowed, this compacted food enters the esophagus and travels to the stomach, where it is exposed to a highly acidic solution that further degrades carbohydrates, proteins, and fats.

 The Small Intestine